WorkCover Lawyers in Melbourne Helping You Get the Compensation You Deserve

 Fill out the Worker’s injury claim form detailing your injury and its impact on your work.
 For mental injuries, indicate your condition clearly to access provisional payments while awaiting the claim outcome.

-Understanding the Claiming Process for Different Needs
+Understanding the Personal Injury Claims Process for Different Needs

 • For Weekly Payments: Obtain a Certificate of Capacity and submit your Worker’s Injury Claim Form.